 Live feedback goes both ways in Stile.
 Your students can receive instant feedback from you, and at the same time, you get instant updates about how your students are progressing.

 In the example above, the Show responses tool has been enabled on Question 8, and you can see that a student selects the third option.
 This is an excellent way to make sure your students are on track for achieving their learning goals.
 If it becomes clear that too many students are missing the mark on the question, you can get their attention and address the misconceptions before they continue.

 You can also see that the number of students who have responded to the question updates at the same time.
 Each question has this Class overview, so you can scan the Lesson to see if anyone is jumping ahead or lagging behind.
 Hover your mouse over the overview to reveal a list of who has and has not responded to the question.

 After giving your students some time to work on a set of questions, you may want to pause and discuss their answers.
 When you click the Show responses option on an open-ended question, such as a Written response widget, the students' names are hidden by default.
 This allows you to compare student answers to the model answer and prompt discussion with your students, without introducing any bias that comes from knowing who wrote the answer.

-When you are not presenting to the class, or if you want to give a student kudos for an excellent response, you can click the Show names button to reveal the student's name.
+When you are not presenting to the room, or if you want to give a student kudos for an excellent response, you can click the Show names button to reveal the student's name.